gollum/gollum/README.md

     gollum.file('asset.js', '5ec521178e0eec4dc39741a8978a2ba6616d0f0a')

-Write a new version of a page (the file will be created if it does not already exist) and commit the change.
-The file will be written at the repo root.
+Methods that write to the repository require a Hash of commit data that takes the following form:

     commit = { :message => 'commit message',
                :name => 'Tom Preston-Werner',
                :email => 'tom@github.com' }

+Write a new version of a page (the file will be created if it does not already exist) and commit the change.
+The file will be written at the repo root.

     gollum.write_page('Page Name', :markdown, 'Page contents', commit)

 Update an existing page (keeps the same name, format, and directory location).